 My tip here is that you should ensure you’re using data, numbers/percentages and action words to create an emotional picture of your achievements vs tasks E.g. Grew social media following for Cool FM by over 52% in 9 months from 522,000 to 1 million | Developed and Implemented Chat App Marketing Strategy that grew website visits by 12.5% in 3 months.

 4. Education: It allows you to showcase your educational qualifications and achievements.
 Some candidates choose to include professional certifications and other relevant courses taken here while others create a section for Training and Professionals certifications.
 Both would work but ensure to list them starting with your most recent and ensure they are relevant.

 5. Key Skills: Highlight your technical and people skills in bullet form.
 For the sake of ATS during a job application, I will advise you to always compare your listed skills in this section with the job description before applying; you might have to change or optimise them to match the advertised job description.

 Having a matching skills-list or keywords would count for a higher score, and this is an “expo” (evil laugh).

 6. Key Achievements: This is most suitable for experienced professionals when applying for executive and senior management job opportunities.
 It helps recruiters find your top tier achievements that would fit into business goals for the position they are seeking to hire you for.

-Be strategic here, it is often important to link it to financial achievements.
-E.g Developed models for the sales team which ensured they surpassed annual financial targets year-on-year for 4 years.
+Be strategic here, and it is often vital to link it to financial achievements in many job roles; if it applies to your position.
+E.g. Developed models for the sales team, which ensured they surpassed annual financial targets year-on-year for 4 years.

-7. References: Use “Available on Request”, when applying for a job unless stated otherwise until they are requested by the recruiter.
+7. References: Use “Available on Request”, when applying for a job unless stated otherwise until the recruiter requests them.
 The more experienced you are, the more managerial level professionals from past places of work you might need to include.
-Please, ensure that your referees are constantly reminded and notified when you make submissions with their contacts.
+Please, ensure that your referees are reminded continuously and notified when you make submissions with their contacts.